Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Discussion and Evaluation

 \subsection{Benchmark Results on OmniHorizon}

-\textbf{Quantitative results.} Table~\ref{table:benchmarkDepth} shows the quantitative results for the depth and normal estimation for all the networks.
-The RectNet and UResNet architectures show sub-optimal results on the dataset.
-RectNet fails to converge after early iterations.
-On the other hand, both UBotNet and UNet$_{128}$ demonstrate better outcomes in the benchmark.
-It is evident from the results that both architectures greatly benefit from the skip-connections.
-Moreover, UBotNet is consistently better than other architectures including the UNet$_{128}$ on the account of all the metrics except for MRE.
-For normal metrics, we observe a performance uplift of $14.92\%$ for normal error and $4.45\%$ for normal accuracy between UNet$_{128}$ and UBotNet.
-We observe that UBotNet Lite (38.3 M) performs slightly lower than UNet$_{128}$ (124 M) for certain metrics but shows better results for normal metrics while having 70\% less parameters when compared to the UNet$_{128}$.
+\textbf{Quantitative results.} Quantitative results for depth and normal estimation across all networks are shown in Table~\ref{table:benchmarkDepth}.
+RectNet and UResNet architectures exhibit suboptimal performance, with RectNet failing to converge after early iterations.
+Conversely, other networks, including UBotNet, show superior outcomes in the benchmark.
+Notably, UBotNet consistently outperforms other architectures, including UNet$_{128}$, across all metrics except for Mean Relative Error (MRE).
+In terms of normal metrics, UBotNet demonstrates a performance improvement of 14.92\% for normal error and 4.45\% for normal accuracy compared to UNet$_{128}$.
+UBotNet Lite (38.3M params) performs slightly lower than UNet$_{128}$ (124M params) for specific metrics but shows better results for normal metrics while having 70\% fewer parameters.

-\textbf{Qualitative results.} Figure~\ref{fig:datasetResults} shows the visual differences for the depth\footnote{Depth maps have been normalised for visualisation purposes.} and normals between all the architectures and their validation against Ground Truth (GT) data.
-First image shows the building and stairs in close proximity.
-UBotNet shows better depth estimation for structures on the windows of the building and stairs compared to UNet$_{128}$.
-Moreover, for UBotNet the normal estimates for the stairs and the building structure are more closely aligned to the GT compared to UNet$_{128}$.
-We observe similar results for the UBotNet lite version but with a small inaccuracy in the pillar region.
-The second and third image emphasis on the elements that are farther from the camera.
-The images also test the networks' ability to identify trees and underpass structure in the shadows.
-The UNet$_{128}$ fails to identify the distant part of the tunnel in the third image, whereas the UBotNet is able to detect the end of the tunnel.
-Also, UNet$_{128}$ completely fails to estimate the normals for the underpass structure in both second and third image whereas the UBotNet and UBotNet lite estimates are more closer to the GT.
-The results show that the proposed architectures perform relatively well for normal estimation due to the global context extracted by the MHSA from the encoder features.
+\textbf{Qualitative results.} In Figure~\ref{fig:datasetResults}, visual comparisons for depth\footnote{Depth maps have been normalised for visualisation purposes.} and normals across various architectures are presented, showcasing their validation against Ground Truth (GT) data.
+The first image highlights structures in close proximity, where UBotNet exhibits superior depth estimation for building windows and stairs compared to UNet$_{128}$.
+Additionally, UBotNet provides more accurate normal estimates for the stairs and building structure.
+The second and third images focus on distant elements, testing the networks' ability to identify trees and underpass structures in shadows.
+Note that UNet$_{128}$ struggles to identify the distant part of the tunnel in the third image, while UBotNet successfully detects it.
+Furthermore, UBotNet and UBotNet Lite shows estimates closer to GT and outperforms UNet$_{128}$, which completely fails, in estimating normals for the underpass structure in both images.
+This validates that the proposed architectures demonstrate strong performance in normal estimation, benefiting from the global context extracted by the Multi-Head Self-Attention (MHSA) from the encoder features.
+Qualitative results for other networks (marked with * in Table \ref{table:benchmarkDepth}) are available in the supplementary material.